W-David-Porter/acim/src/text/5-healing-and-wholeness/iii-the-guide-to-salvation/index.md

 7. The Holy Spirit is the Mediator between the interpretations of the ego and the knowledge of the spirit.
 ²His ability to deal with symbols enables Him to work with the ego’s beliefs in its own language.
 ³His ability to look beyond symbols into eternity enables Him to understand the laws of God, for which He speaks.
-⁴He can therefore perform the function of reïnterpreting what the ego makes, not by destruction but by understanding.
+⁴He can therefore perform the function of reinterpreting what the ego makes, not by destruction but by understanding.
 ⁵Understanding is light, and light leads to knowledge.
 ⁶The Holy Spirit is in light because He is in you who are light, but you yourself do not know this.
-⁷It is therefore the task of the Holy Spirit to reïnterpret you on behalf of God.
+⁷It is therefore the task of the Holy Spirit to reinterpret you on behalf of God.

 ::: details Expanded
 The Holy Spirit is the Mediator between the interpretations of the ego and the knowledge of the spirit.
 ²His [the-Holy-Spirit’s] ability to deal with symbols enables Him [the Holy Spirit] to work with the ego’s beliefs in its [the-ego’s] own language.
 ³His [the-Holy-Spirit’s] ability to look beyond symbols into eternity enables Him [the Holy Spirit] to understand the laws of God, for which [laws of God] He [the Holy Spirit] speaks.
-⁴He [the Holy Spirit] can therefore perform the function of reïnterpreting what the ego makes, not [reïnterpreting] by destruction but [reïnterpreting] by understanding.
+⁴He [the Holy Spirit] can therefore perform the function of reinterpreting what the ego makes, not [reinterpreting] by destruction but [reinterpreting] by understanding.
 ⁵Understanding is light, and light leads to knowledge.
 ⁶The Holy Spirit is in light because He [the Holy Spirit] is in you who [you] are light, but you yourself do not know this [you are light].
-⁷It is therefore the task of the Holy Spirit to reïnterpret you on behalf of God.
+⁷It is therefore the task of the Holy Spirit to reinterpret you on behalf of God.
 :::

 ::: details Substituted
 The Holy Spirit is the Mediator between the interpretations of the ego and the knowledge of the spirit.
 ²The-Holy-Spirit’s ability to deal with symbols enables the Holy Spirit to work with the ego’s beliefs in the-ego’s own language.
 ³The-Holy-Spirit’s ability to look beyond symbols into eternity enables the Holy Spirit to understand the laws of God; the Holy Spirit speaks for the laws of God.
-⁴The Holy Spirit can therefore perform the function of reïnterpreting what the ego makes, not reïnterpreting by destruction, but reïnterpreting by understanding.
+⁴The Holy Spirit can therefore perform the function of reinterpreting what the ego makes, not reinterpreting by destruction, but reinterpreting by understanding.
 ⁵Understanding is light, and light leads to knowledge.
 ⁶The Holy Spirit is in light because the Holy Spirit is in you; you are light, but you yourself do not know you are light.
-⁷It is therefore the task of the Holy Spirit to reïnterpret you on behalf of God.
+⁷It is therefore the task of the Holy Spirit to reinterpret you on behalf of God.
 :::

 ::: details Simplified